McStasMcXtrace/Schools/ESS_March_2022_IDS_Scipp_McStas_intro/feedback.md

 # McStas workshop feedback

-Andrew waw not physically there, so a worse experience.
+Andrew was not physically there, so a worse experience.
 Wanted overview, and feels he got that.
 Will ask less stupid questions.

 Greg got a good overview.
 The practical exercises may have needed more preparation than anticipated, and felt lost when a existing instrument was needed.
 Mentions that the environment is important, very noisy on the first day.
 Peter mentions going to a location to focus can make sense and has been done.